davis-matthew/Arbalest-Vec-AIR/README.md

-# Arbalest-VEC - Dynamic Data Inconsistency Detector for OpenMP programs
+# Arbalest-Vec - Dynamic Data Inconsistency Detector for OpenMP programs

 This directory and its sub-directories contain the source code for a customized LLVM 15.
 We modified ThreadSanitizer (compiler-rt/lib/tsan) to implement a prototype of our data inconsistency detector.